s1gmas1x/kitchen-ratio/docs/recipes/french-baguette.md

 ### 7. Baking
 - Preheat a Dutch oven (or baking stone/steel) to **475°F (245°C)**.
 - Bake covered for **20 minutes**, then uncover and bake **15–20 minutes** more until golden.

+### 8. Cooling
+- Allow to cool fully after removing from the oven.